 Realistic Eyes tattoo

 We can’t talk eye tattoos and not bring up realism!

 Realism has taken on a whole new life with modern tattooing.
 3D tattoos are all the rage now – and 3D eye tattoos are right up there on the top of that list!

-We absolutely ADORE this hyperrealistic green and blue eye tattoo!
+We absolutely ADORE this hyperrealist green and blue eye tattoo!

-If colour isn’t really your thing though, classic blackwork can always do the trick!
+If color isn’t really your thing though, classic blackwork can always do the trick!

 Scott Fitzgerald’s ‘The Great Gatsby’ has influenced a great many things.
 One important symbol it gave us are T. J. Eckleburg’s eyes, a symbol that has gone on to become extremely popular as a tattoo.